Skip to content

 • Instead of pre-sliced bread, grab a loaf and make sure your slices are thick.
 The thicker they are, the better result you’ll get when frying.

 • Give your breakfast an added punch of flavor with some chopped nuts.
 They give it a great crunch and texture.
 You can also add a touch of sweetness by adding honey or brown sugar.
-If you want to take things up the notch, throw in just a pinch of almond extract for something truly delicious.
+If you want to make it even better. throw in just a pinch of almond extract for something truly delicious.

 • Replace the milk with heavy cream to get a more delightful creamy texture.
 If you’re on the vegan side of life, use plant-based substitutes like oil and dairy-free milk instead.
 There’s no better way to satisfy cravings while staying healthy too.

 • Need a custard fix?
-Cornstarch can be your secret ingredient, plus adding in some vanilla extract will make it taste just like the real thing.
+Cornstarch gives it that custardy texture, plus adding in some vanilla extract will make it taste just like the real thing.

 • When it comes to frying your toast, use any flavorless oil you have on hand, like vegetable oil.